 Now past the initial shock of the coronavirus shutdown, distributors are quickly pivoting to make the most out of today’s business environment.
 A recurring theme during Friday’s MDM Live webcast was that distributors are in the position to lead both customers and suppliers to the new normal.
-(Click here to listen to the presentation in its entirety.)

 Mark Dancer, NAW Fellow and founder of the Network for Business Innovation, shared several ways to be forward-looking in this environment.

 - Innovation is not possible without foresight.
 Lead by sharing your version of the new normal in conversations with customers and suppliers.
 “We have to make sure, as we’re working on surviving and moving our businesses forward, that we make time for conversations,” said Dancer, adding that social media is a natural conduit for this type of conversation.
 “In a crisis, over-communication is essential.”

 - In any crisis, initial reports are never accurate.
 Look around the corner to find the practices that will take hold.
 But avoid group think in the process, Dancer cautioned.
 Consider: